nvaccess/nvda/devDocs/buildSystemNotes.md

 The virtual environment system used is `venv`.
 Dependencies are installed with `pip` via the `requirements.txt` file.
-Version numbers for dependencies should be used to lock in a version
+Version numbers for dependencies should be used to lock in a version.

 The virtual environment is recreated if it is outdated, either due to:
 - Python version.